-Report on the other information included in the annual accounts mazars
+Report on the other information included in the annual Accounts

-In addition to the financial statements and our auditor's report thereon, the annual accounts contains other information.
+In addition to the financial statements and our auditor's report thereon, the annual accounts contain other information.

 Based on the following procedures performed, we conclude that the other information is consistent with the financial statements and does not contain material misstatements.